luusluus/vscode-parquet-visualizer/README.md

 By typing in the editor, an autocomplete box with column suggestions appear.
 This makes it much easier to write queries, by selecting the suggested columns.

 ### Search within rows of Query Result
-By typing free text in the search box, find specific values of the query result.
+By typing free text in the search box, find specific values of the query result page.

 ### Export Query Result as CSV, Excel, JSON, ndJSON or Parquet to Disk
-By clicking on the export button in the query tab, you can save your query result in CSV, Excel, JSON, ndJSON or Parquet format to disk.
+By clicking on the export button in the query tab, you can save your query result to a specified location in CSV, Excel, JSON, ndJSON or Parquet format to disk.

-The export to excel will exclude columns that are of STRUCT type.
-It is currently not supported by DuckDB package.

 ### Copy Query Result to Clipboard
-By clicking on the copy button in the querytab, you can copy the query result data to the clipboard.
+By clicking on the copy button in the Query tab, you can copy the query result page data to the clipboard.

 ### Inspect Schema
 You can inspect the schema of the parquet file by clicking on the Schema tab, in which you can paginate if the file has many columns.